 You might think that because you faithfully compare prices online before buying, download coupons to your phone, and watch for deep discounts on yesterday's inventory as new models appear in stores, you're getting the best deals you possibly can.

 Still, deep discounts for some products go by the calendar.
 Consumer Reports product research experts, who track prices all year long, have compiled a list of items that are typically discounted most deeply in March.

 Want to know what's on sale the rest of the year?
 Check our calendar of deals.

-But buying a digital camera can be confusing.
+Do your research.
+Buying a digital camera can be confusing.
 There are hundreds of cameras available at many different types of retail outlets (online and in traditional stores), with prices ranging from $75 to several thousand dollars.
 Some cameras are small enough to fit in a shirt pocket.
 Others are large and can weigh up to two pounds.
 Some are easy to use.
 Others look like you need an engineering degree to operate them.

 At Target, women's clothing is generally marked down on Tuesdays, men's on Wednesday, and kids' on Mondays.
 Markdowns at Marshalls and T.J.
 Maxx usually happen on Wednesday.

-Consumer Reports has no relationship with any advertisers or sponsors on this website.
-Copyright © 2006-2014 Consumers Union of U.S.
+Consumer Reports has no relationship with any advertisers on this website.
+Copyright © 2006-2015 Consumers Union of U.S.